 I’ve owned domains for ten years, so I must have solved this task somehow before Mailgun, so you might ask: how?
 It’s been a bumpy ride for such a seemingly simple job.
 Storytime:

 - I used G Suite that was free back then, but one of my domains can still use it.
 The old name was more telling (Google Apps for Your Domain).
-I log into my mailbox as it were a Gmail address: I type the full email address including the domain into Gmail login.
+I log into my mailbox as if it were a Gmail address: I type the full email address including the domain into Gmail login.
 If your school or company uses custom-domain mailboxes where you login at gmail.com then you have already used this service.
 You can get unlimited Google Drive too, check their pricing for more info.
 For email forwarding, one could use the options inside Gmail settings, as usual.

 - Forwarding from cPanel is usually provided by most hostings.
 If your domain’s nameservers are at Cloudflare, you need to make sure the MX records still point back to your hosting, so these can take effect.
 As we were leaving our cPanel host behind in May 2019, this is no longer a feasible option.